Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

   creation.

 - The placeholder function is used in the create payment intent function, which I have routed somewhere else.
 I will keep it that way since its working for now.

--
+## Webhooks, CLI and troubleshooting

+- An important issue with adapting the code from the Stripe website has been ensuring that wherever 'data' appears as an attribute, this should be changed to 'body'.
+Its possible this is a Flask vs Django thing.

+- Set up the CLI, you have to navigate to the directory that the downloaded file is in, to use it.
+Easiest with CMD rather than the VS code terminal.

+- You need a second window open and navigated to the correct directory.

+- In the first one: stripe listen --forward-to localhost:8000/invoices/wh (thats the Url of your post only, csrf exempt webhook function)

+- In the second one: stripe trigger payment_intent.succeeded (or whichever event you want to trigger)

+- For this project, best to have two separate flows for webhook handling, one for shop and one for workshop.

+- Simply recreated the same setup with different names for now.